Create an Aura Component

 Launch your Trailhead Playground by scrolling to the bottom of the page and clicking Launch.
 If you see a tab in your org labeled Install a Package, great!
 Follow the steps below.

-If not, click to launch the App Launcher, then click Playground Starter and follow the steps.
+If not, click the App Launcher then click Playground Starter and follow the steps.
 If you don’t see the Playground Starter app, copy this package installation link and check out Install a Package or App to Complete a Trailhead Challenge on Trailhead Help.

 - Click the Install a Package tab.